 An important finding of Stanford University’s work regarding web credibility is that photos can make websites more credible.
 A study by B.J.
 Fogg et al., Web Credibility Research: A Method for Online Experiments and Early Study Results (PDF, 25 KB), showed how “a photograph of an author had significant effects on how people perceived ”:

 |Credibility measure||No author photo (mean)||Casual author photo (mean)||Formal author photo (mean)||Statistically significant? (between groups)|

 |How competent is article?||.35||.15||.67||p = .02|

 |Composite measure (combining all six items)||.42||.17||.60||p = .02|

-Though this is just one out of quite a few aspects of web credibility—the Stanford-Makovsky Web Credibility Study 2002 (PDF, 461 KB) is still a highly recommendable read—it is an important one, eventually still surprising.
-As professional sites should address all major credibility factors it’s interesting to note the potential of many sites.
-It’s no rocket science to create credible, trustworthy offers of information (no, MySpace), and we shouldn’t get tired to work on that, either.
+Though this is just one out of a number of aspects of web credibility—the Stanford-Makovsky Web Credibility Study 2002 (PDF, 461 KB) is still a highly recommendable read—it is an important one, and eventually still surprising.
+As professional sites should consider all major credibility factors it’s interesting to note the potential of many sites.
+It’s no rocket science to create credible, trustworthy offers of information (no, MySpace), and we shouldn’t get tired to work on that aim.

 On March 29, 2007, 22:39 CEST, Steffen said: